ivansalines/unified-theory-of-motion/README.md

 # Unified Theory of Motion
-### *A Framework of Organized Motion and Stable Toroidal Configurations*
+### *A Research Framework on Organized Motion and Stable Toroidal Configurations*
 **Author: Ivan Salines — Independent Researcher**
 📧 ivan.salines@gmail.com

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.17653903.svg)](https://doi.org/10.5281/zenodo.17653903)

-“When motion is free to organize itself according to continuity and minimal action, it spontaneously assumes the form capable of containing itself.
-Geometry does not precede motion; it is its consequence.
-And when motion finds equilibrium, form becomes harmony.”
+“When motion is free to organize itself according to continuity and minimal action, it may assume forms capable of sustaining themselves.
+Geometry does not precede motion; it can emerge from it.”

 $$
 \mathcal{L}(\rho,\theta)